Skip to content

 Implementing mobile-first design successfully requires understanding and applying several core principles:

-1. Ruthless Content Prioritization
+1. Ruthless Content Prioritisation

 Mobile screens force you to show only what matters.
 Identify the most critical actions for your users and present them prominently.
 For a Merseyside estate agent, this means prominently displaying property search and phone contact on mobile, while long company history pages take a back seat.

-2. Performance and Speed Optimization
+2. Performance and Speed Optimisation

 Mobile-first means performance-first.
 Target page load times of under two seconds on 4G connections.
 Key strategies include: